oomph-lib/oomph-lib/CONTRIBUTING.md

 5. Now push the commit to your (GitHub-hosted) remote forked repository (`origin`).

-   The first time you do this you have to this explicitly state that you want the branch to be added to the `origin` repository, using the `--set-upstream` flag,
+   The first time you do this you have to this explicitly state that you want the branch to be added to the `origin` repository, using the `--set-upstream` flag (which can be abbreviated to `-u`)
    ```bash
    >>> git push --set-upstream origin feature/add-new-important-headers
    ```
-   (where `--set-upstream` can be abbreviated to `-u`)

    Subsequent pushes will no longer require the `--set-upstream` flag, so you can just do
    ```bash
    >>> git push origin feature/add-new-important-headers
    ```

-   **IMPORTANT:** During subsequent pushes you may encounter an error from GitHub, telling you that your push request was rejected because a file that you want to push was changed in the remote forked repository.
+   **IMPORTANT:** During subsequent pushes you may encounter an error from GitHub telling you that your push request was rejected because a file that you want to push was changed in the remote forked repository.
 This may come as a surprise since you're (typically) the only person working with this repository and you'd surely remember if you'd